ShivamShah18/TradingFormulas10/README.md

 # TradingFormulas (10)
-Developed a few trading formulas for the foreign exchange market.
-I cannot provide the excel formulas corresponding to these formulas; use these formulas as a general framework at you own caution.
+Developed a few trading formulas for the foreign exchange market for the pairs USD/JPY.
+I cannot provide the excel formulas corresponding to these formulas; use these formulas as a general framework at your own caution.

 Average Directional Index